Hypnotherapy For Weight Management

 The healthiest way to reduce weight is rarely the quickest method.
 Crash diets, "instant" weight reduction plans or drastic increases in exercise are not recommended.
 As I said above, most doctors consider these approaches to weight reduction unhelpful, in some circumstances, maybe even dangerous.
 Exercise and a healthy diet are recommended ways to reduce weight and changes should follow a gradual reduction plan.
 This helps you pursue a balanced, natural and safe way to lose weight.
 After all, we do not gain weight instantly, so it takes time and careful planning to lose it.

 Part of the planning is in discovering and understanding any physiological reasons for the weight gain, e.g. hormonal or organic conditions underlying the increase.
-Satisfied that all is well physically, we then look for any psychological aspects for gaining weight.
+Satisfied that all is well physically, we then look for any psychological aspects of gaining weight.
 For example, is it because of comfort (emotional) eating?
 Powerful subconscious motivations for weight gain, are often a subliminal way of getting emotional support.
-The fact that it leads to other problems, like body image issues, lack of energy, health and fitness issues, often get overlooked.
+The fact that it leads to other problems, like body image issues, lack of energy, and health and fitness issues, often gets overlooked.
 This unfortunate set of circumstances can exacerbate the problem, creating more emotions that now also need feeding, a bit of an unmerry-go-round!

 The psychological drivers, habits and other emotional factors lurking in the background, often filter out into many areas of our lives, creating discomfort, disillusion and often personal contempt!
 It is specifically because of this subconscious component, that hypnotherapy helps.
 Hypnosis helps us to discover these hidden weight reduction wreckers; the underlying emotions that lead us towards self-sabotaging strategies.
 What complicates matters, is that we can, and often do, justify all of our behaviours and strategies; why wouldn't we, after all, they too came from our subconscious!.
 Consequently, what we need to discover is, that what we want consciously, is not always what we need at a deeper level; sounds illogical doesn't it?
 Well the subconscious or unconscious processes are exactly that; illogical and the best way to work with illogic, is to think illogically' it's quite logical really!